-Habitat loss and impaired water quality resulting from sedimentation (agricultural and urban runoff), nutrient loading, loss of riparian forests, sewage and industrial discharges, development and increased impervious surfaces,
+Habitat loss and impaired water quality resulting from sedimentation (agricultural and urban runoff), nutrient loading, loss of riparian forests, sewage and industrial discharges, development and increased impervious surfaces, and watershed development all threaten the Brook Floater (NCWAP 2015, COSEWIC 2009).

-The Brook Floater was originally listed in North Carolina in 1977 as a Special Concern species.
-It was elevated to Threatened status in 1990 and listed as Endangered in 2001. and watershed development all threaten the Brook Floater (NCWAP 2015, COSEWIC 2009).
 In addition, existing populations are highly fragmented by impoundments, hydropower facilities, and stream crossings in all three currently occupied river basins (Nedeau 2008).
 Some of these threats have been abated or halted to some degree.
-There are no new large impoundments currently planned and pointsource pollution of conventionally considered contaminants is reasonably regulated in North Carolina.
+There are no new large impoundments currently planned and point-source pollution of conventionally considered contaminants is reasonably regulated in North Carolina.
 However, it is anticipated that non-point source problems will continue in the future, and enforcement and compliance actions are critical to maintenance or improvement of water quality.
 A class of emerging contaminants - including pharmaceutical, agricultural, and industrial byproducts that pass through wastewater facilities largely untreated and are often unregulated - pose a threat to many aquatic species.
 Some compounds act as endocrine disrupters.
 Others have poorly understood effects on aquatic life.
 These can reduce juvenile development or survival, and limit adult reproductive success, among other detrimental impacts (Adamson et al. 2017, Lee Pow 2016, Hinck et al. 2009, Gagné 2004).
 These pollutants may negatively affect both Brook Floater and host fish populations through multiple pathways.